Ayan-OP/mercorProject-desktop_app/readme.md

 # Mercor Time Tracker - Desktop Application

-This is the desktop client for the T3 Time Tracker system.
+This is the desktop client for the mercor Time Tracker system.
 It's a native application built with Python and PySide6 that allows employees to securely log in, view their assigned work, and track their time.

 ---